make2explore/SenseCraft-AI/README.md

 ▶️  [Tutorial] How to Train your custom vision AI model using SenseCraft AI Tool - 🔗  https://youtu.be/uLClO7NByxU

-▶️  [DIY Project] Control Appliances with Hand Gestures - 🔗  https://youtu.be/
+▶️  [DIY Project] Gesture Controlled Appliances using SenseCraft AI - 🔗  https://youtu.be/CT4_icwU0Yw

 -------------------------------------------------------------------------------------------------------
 📒 **Important Links**